Ex-Mode Addressing

 /^register long/ +4

 The “4” in the second example does not mean “line number 4”, as it would if it appeared by itself as an address.
 After a plus or minus sign, a number is a count forward or backward from where the primary address lands (or if there is no primary address before the count, from the line you are on when you run the command).
+This is also one of the few places in ex-mode commands where you may not insert a blank space.
+The number must start in the very next character position after the plus or minus sign.
+If you violate this rule, the editor will uncomplainingly operate on some line that definitely is not the line you expected. |

 The second style of address modifier is used where you want to do a search that’s complex.
 Let’s say you want to go forward in the file to delete a line that starts with “WARNING!”, but not the first such line the editor would encounter; you want the second instance.
 Either of these command lines will do it: